foorious-inc/komunist/README.md

 Donate >= EUR 50/mo. to become a sponsor and make this project possible.

 <span class="badge-patreon"><a href="https://www.patreon.com/bePatron?c=1739321" title="Donate to this project using Patreon"><img src="https://img.shields.io/badge/patreon-donate-yellow.svg" alt="Patreon donate button" /></a></span>

+## License

+This project is licensed under the MIT license.
+For licensing on data, see respective owners/projects.